SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 If you don't want to drive and only have a day to explore, then I'd recommend taking a one-day tour from San Francisco to Yosemite.

-This tour is a long day, but you'll get the chance to relax and enjoy yourself as someone else does the driving.
+This tour makes for a long day, but you'll get the chance to relax and enjoy yourself as someone else does the driving.

-You'll then be driven to Yosemite, with a short bathroom stop along the way.
+You'll then be driven to Yosemite, with a short stop at a local produce stand in the Central Valley along the way.

 Once you arrive at Yosemite National Park, you will enjoy a 1.5-hour guided tour on the bus.
-It will include information on the history of this famous national park, views around the Yosemite Valley floor, and a close-up look at Yosemite Falls.
+It will include information on the history of this famous national park and views of its most iconic landmarks, including El Capitan, Half Dome, Bridalveil Falls, Sentinel Dome, and more.

-The bus will then stop, and you will have three hours to explore Yosemite Valley.
-You can have a picnic lunch or enjoy one of the local restaurants in the Valley (find some recommendations here).
+The bus will then stop, and you will have 3 hours to explore Yosemite Valley.
+You can have a picnic lunch or enjoy one of the local restaurants in the valley (find some recommendations here).

-You can do a short hike, check out the Yosemite Valley Visitor Center, admire Half Dome from the valley floor, or do a little shopping in Yosemite Village.
+You can do a short hike, check out the Yosemite Valley Visitor Center, visit the Ansel Adams Gallery, admire Half Dome from the valley floor, or do a little shopping in Yosemite Village.

-You will then return to the bus for the four-and-a-half to five-hour drive back to San Francisco.
+You will then return to the bus for the 4.5- to 5-hour drive back to San Francisco.
 The full tour takes about 15 hours, so you'll return to San Francisco around 9 or 10 pm.

-It's an easy way to get a quick overview of this fantastic national park.
+This tour is an easy way to get a quick overview of this fantastic national park.
+It's offered most days of the week and starts at $209 per person, which includes park admission.

 >> Find out more about this guided tour

 If you want to spend a little more time in Yosemite National Park, then you will love this two-day tour.
-This one includes transportation to and from your San Francisco hotel.
+This one starts with an early morning pickup from your San Francisco hotel.

 Once you reach Yosemite National Park, you'll first get to check out Tuolumne Grove, home to one of the park's giant sequoia groves.